anjaysahoo/frontend-interview/1-important-concept/4-js-concept/this-call-apply-bind/chirag-this-call-apply-bind/readme.md

 GF function called without BF in case of "Normal Function with Async Arrow Inner Function" So rule 2 is applied and nothing else matter.
 Hence will output Global scope object

-Arrow function execute wrt to global scope normally and wrt to defined BF object scope if executed inside normal GF function
+**_Arrow function execute wrt to global scope normally and wrt to defined BF object scope if executed inside normal GF function.
+Basically it executes to its Lexical Scope which is global all the time, until it is defined inside any function_**

+If `arrow function` execute inside another `arrow function` then

 **Referred Video:** https://www.youtube.com/watch?v=hwoU8NCICSE